marcemq/dl-resources/README.md

 # dl-resources
-A set of Deep Learning resources
+A set of Deep Learning resources gathered from web and training courses.